hidabe/portmagic/README.md

 You need in your server:

-PHP Server
+1. PHP Server

-imagemagick
+2. imagemagick

-wkhtmltoimage working (more info is coming)
+3. wkhtmltoimage working (more info is coming)

 ## Installation

-Download code
+1. Download code

-Rename configuration-sample.php to configuration.php and review it Rename data-sample.json to data.json and set your webs/app links here
+2. Rename configuration-sample.php to configuration.php and review it

+3. Rename data-sample.json to data.json and set your webs/app links here

 Ok, it is done! try!

 ## Know problems

-Cache: You need exec sh clean.sh in directory cache, and chmod 777 cache/* -R
+1. Cache: You need exec sh clean.sh in directory cache, and chmod 777 cache/* -R

+2. Slow: Actual system loading your info slowing first time